Tomic-Riedel/Flutter-Roadmap/README.md

 ### Sqflite

-sqflite is a database system for Android, iOS and macOS that is built on the principle of SQLite.
+sqflite is a database system for Android, iOS, and macOS that is built on the principle of SQLite.
 So simply put, this is the right package if you want to store data in SQL tables.
 A great tutorial for sqflite is provided by Johannes Milke:

 **Johannes Milke - Flutter Tutorial - SQL Database Storage Using Sqlite & Sqflite CRUD | Android & iOS:** https://www.youtube.com/watch?v=UpKrhZ0Hppk

 Another quick explanation is also available on the official Flutter Channel:

 **Flutter - sqflite (Flutter Package of the Week):** https://www.youtube.com/watch?v=HefHf5B1YM0

-### Moor

-The package moor is also a package based on SQLite, but it is written in native Dart, which means that you can use it on any platform, unlike sqflite.
-It has many other advantages over sqflite, but it has one disadvantage: it is not as well known as sqflite.
-It has 472 likes on https://pub.dev (as of October 31, 2021 11:00), which is not exactly little, but in contrast to sqflite, it is relatively little.
-Fortunately, however, one of the best Flutter YouTubers noticed this great package and did a very detailed series on it in 2019.
-It may be that some things don't work exactly the same with the latest version, since the series was produced in 2019 as mentioned before.
-Still, it's a great start and definitely worth checking out:

-**Reso Coder - Moor - Fluent SQLite for Flutter:** https://www.youtube.com/playlist?list=PLB6lc7nQ1n4glsY1J0R6jWirqtURKClz7

 ### Hive